inno-se/the-guide/README.md

     - **Why it helps:** This focuses the conversation and respects the other person's time.
 It also prevents discussion about parts of the project you are not ready to show.

 2. **Show your work and give context**
     - **What to do:** Present the thing you want feedback on, for example, a user story, a design, some code, or a live demo.
 Briefly explain the background.
-For a customer, you could remind them of the sprint goal.
+For a customer, you could remind them of the [Sprint Goal](#sprint-goal).
 For a TA, you could state the requirements of the lab task.
     - **Why it helps:** To give good feedback, people need to see what you are talking about.
 The context helps them use the right criteria to evaluate your work.

 3. **Show what you did with previous feedback**